youweichen0208/YC-Tech-Blog/src/frontend/angular.md

 - In Angular, the `touched` property of a form control is a boolean that indicates whether the user has interacted with the control.

+- In Angular's Reactive Forms, `form.controls` is a property that returns an object containing all the `FormControl` instances in the `FormGroup`.

 - **Notice: In the `Validators` class in Angular, the methods for minimum and maximum length validation are `minLength` and `maxLenth`, respectively.
 However, when accessing these validation errors in the `errors` object of a form control, they are all lowercase: `minlength` and `maxlength`.
 When checking for these validation errors, we should use `form.controls.password.errors?.['minlength']` and `form.controls.password.errors?.['maxlength']`**

 3. **Associate the `FormGroup` model and view**: